HomeArticlesPatient Care

 Risk CategoryHigh-Risk FactorPreventive Action

-TechniqueHand or wrist IV placementUse forearm or antecubital veins when feasible
+TechniqueHand or wrist placementUse a large forearm or antecubital vein when feasible; if a distal site is necessary, reduce flow when feasible

 Severity Classification of Extravasation